Select any two GPUs for comparison

 The Radeon R9 280X has 63.7 GB/sec greater memory bandwidth than the GeForce GTX 770, which means that the memory performance of the Radeon R9 280X is much better than the GeForce GTX 770.

 The Radeon R9 280X has 2048 Shader Processing Units and the GeForce GTX 770 has 1536.
-However, the actual shader performance of the Radeon R9 280X is 1843.2.
-The Radeon R9 280X having 307.2 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon R9 280X delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce GTX 770.
+However, the actual shader performance of the Radeon R9 280X is 1843 and the actual shader performance of the GeForce GTX 770 is 1667.
+The Radeon R9 280X having 176 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon R9 280X delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce GTX 770.

 The Radeon R9 280X requires 250 Watts to run and the GeForce GTX 770 requires 230 Watts.
 We would recommend a PSU with at least 500 Watts for the Radeon R9 280X and a PSU with at least 550 Watts for the GeForce GTX 770.
 The Radeon R9 280X requires 20 Watts more than the GeForce GTX 770 to run.
 The difference is not significant enough for the Radeon R9 280X to have a noticeably larger impact on your yearly electricity bills than the GeForce GTX 770.